 Why should I use an estate planning attorney?

 I hear this question all the time.
 The answer: If you don’t put an estate plan in place, you are leaving it to the government to decide your affairs.
 An estate plan is as important before death as it is after death.
-Preparing some sort of plan in writing to express your wishes during incapacity and your wishes after death is one of the most important decisions you will make that directly affects your family.
+Preparing some sort of plan in writing to express your wishes during incapacity, and your wishes after death, is one of the most important decisions you will make that directly affects your family.
 After death, your trust and/or will controls who receives assets.
-Before death, if you can’t make medical decisions for yourself, a trust along with appropriate power of attorney documents will control your assets and assigns someone to make your medical decisions.
+Before death, if you can’t make medical decisions for yourself, a trust along with appropriate power of attorney documents will control your assets and assign someone to make your medical decisions.

 What are the goals of estate planning?

 Protecting a spouse or minor children, protecting a spouse from future predators, protecting older children from bad choices, balancing beneficiaries in blended families, leaving a social legacy (foundation or charity), protecting one’s dignity in event of disability, saving taxes and more.
 The most common estate plan is unfortunately to do nothing, which means no estate plan.
-This leaves your estate (your assets) vulnerable to the federal government, State of Idaho, and creditors.
+This leaves your estate (your assets) vulnerable to the authority of the federal government, State of Idaho, and creditors.
 This can also mean unintended heirs, or the opposite, unintended omitted family members.

 What is a will?

-Basically, a will is a set of instructions for the probate court, which is effective upon your death stating how to manage your property, how to pay your bills and how to distribute your property when you are gone.
+Basically, a will is a set of instructions for the probate court, which is effective upon your death stating how to manage your property, how to pay your bills, and how to distribute your property when you are gone.
 Probate is a legal proceeding wherein a judge enforces the will instructions to transfer property after death.
 It also provides a forum for a will contest (a challenge to a will) which can be time consuming and expensive.